elliottback/MaltDecoder/README.md

 # What is this?

-This is a Chrome plugin to automatically decode the SMWS website whisky numbers and add their names in parenthis nearby.
+This is a Chrome plugin to automatically decode the SMWS website whisky numbers and add their names in parentheses nearby.
 Currently, this is only working for the Japan and UK sites.

 ## What does this Chrome Plugin look like?